Feyerabend/vm/jvm1/README.md

 in programming.
 The source (code) is written in simple text, here saved as a text file 'Sample.java'.[^javaversion]

-[^javaversion]: These samples have been compiled and examined with tools from Java 18.
+[^javaversion]: These samples have been compiled and examined with tools from version Java 18.0.2.1.

 ```java
 public class Sample {